seqeralabs/nf-tower-aws/forge/README.md

 You may need to further customised the IAM permissions to access private ECR registries, write to S3 buckets or access other AWS resources.

+### Pipeline Secrets

+If you are planning to use the Pipeline Secrets feature provided by Tower, the following IAM permissions should be provided:

+Add the custom policy at [this link](../launch/secrets-policy-account.json) to the IAM user or role granting access to your AWS account to Tower (the one specified in the Tower credentials).

 See [Tower Launch](../launch/README.md) for more details.